What Is ITSM? Everything You Need to Know About IT Service Management

 Matrices should be developed to measure both the successes and the failures of each process.
-After defining the parameters, manage all of the measurements in a single place so that you can use the information to define trends and make changes to continuously improve your processes.
+After defining parameters, manage all of the measurements in a single place.
+That way, you can use the information to define trends and make changes to continuously improve your processes.

 IT success is not an accident.
 It is the considered, deliberate implementation of IT service delivery excellence.
 This is not achieved overnight, but rather as a series of coordinated transitional steps to achieve a desired improvement.
-With proper planning, communications, and implementation, ITIL or a similar framework and ITSM can position your company for both present and future growth and profitability.
+With proper planning, communications, and implementation, ITIL or a similar framework and ITSM can position your company for growth and profitability.

-For a deeper dive into ITIL processes, and how to implement an effective ITIL-based approach to IT service delivery, don't miss the following white paper: ITIL Made Easy - ITSM Processes and Best Practices.
+Find out how to implement an effective ITIL-based approach to IT service delivery, in our white paper, ITIL Made Easy: ITSM Processes and Best Practices.

 Ebook 7 min

 Wondering whether ITIL® is still relevant in today's fast-paced digital environment?
 ITIL holds many timeless truths, but it can be misapplied when taken too literally.
 Uncover the seven mistakes commonly made with ITIL implementations, and gain guidance on how you can go faster—while still upholding ITIL's key principles.

 Analyst Research 10 min

 Considering a new ITSM solution?
 Start with a complimentary copy of Gartner’s 2018 Magic Quadrant for IT Service Management Tools.
 The magic quadrant provides an evaluation of nine ITSM vendors—along with their viability, strengths, and cautions—and recommendations for defining your requirements.

 Healthcare IT: Why ITIL Best Practices Are Critical

 When it comes to healthcare IT, the right processes can mean the difference between life and death.
 Learn why ITIL is critical.